 - Make as many copies of the segment you have programs, so that they will be running different segments but with the same segment logic.

-Since the program reporting shows the number of contacts returned by the filter nodes, you may be tempted to add additional filters at the end of paths just to see the number of contacts that end up there.
+Since the Program Summary page shows the number of contacts returned by the filter nodes, you may be tempted to add additional filters at the end of paths just to see the number of contacts that end up there.

 Not only does this cause unnecessary load on the program, but each filter reflects only one specific outcome and should not be relied upon as an accurate measure of your marketing strategy.